voteagora/near-deployment-guides/agora-house-of-stake-deployment-guide.md

 Alternatively, use the configuration example above to start defining roles as advised in the Halborn Runbook.

 At the end of this process you should have:
-- AstroDAO account ID ex. `hos.astrodao.near`
+- SputnikDAO account ID ex. `hos.astrodao.near`
 - This DAO will have the ownership role of the contract

 ### Step 2 - Deploying the HoS Contracts